vault27/Foundation/bgp.md

 ### iBGP Route Reflection

-This is one if iBGP scaling techniques
+This is one of iBGP scaling techniques

 - Eliminates need for full mesh
 - Only need peering(s) to the RR(s)